Have you ever been involved in a parking lot car accident and wondered who the responsible driver was?

 A driver who opens their vehicle door and causes damage to another vehicle is normally 100% at-fault.
 However, if the vehicle that was struck by the door was in motion, an argument can be made for splitting liability 50/50; 50% at fault for the driver who opened the door, and 50% for the other vehicle for “hitting a parked vehicle.”

 If both drivers open their car door and cause each other damages, the fault would be 50/50.

 Who is At-fault if a Car is Parked Illegally?

-If a vehicle is parked illegally and you collide with that illegally parked vehicle, fault for the accident can vary depending on if you live in a no-fault or tort governed auto insurance province.
+If a vehicle is parked illegally and you collide with that illegally parked vehicle, the fault for the accident can vary depending on if you live in a no-fault or tort governed auto insurance province.

-If you live in a tort governed province such as Alberta, British Colombia or Manitoba fault can hinge on many contributory factors such as whether hazard lights were on in the illegally parked vehicle, or if the driver of the other vehicle was intoxicated, etc. However, it would be very difficult to escape partial liability for hitting a parked vehicle, regardless if that vehicle is illegally parked or not.
+If you live in a tort governed province such as Alberta, British Colombia or Manitoba fault can hinge on many contributory factors such as whether hazard lights were on in the illegally parked vehicle, or if the driver of the other vehicle was intoxicated, etc. However, it would be very difficult to escape partial liability for hitting a parked vehicle, regardless of whether that vehicle is illegally parked or not.